vippsas/vipps-solutions/loyalty-in-pos/quick-start.md

 }
 ```

-The skipLandingPage flag will send a push directly to the customer (the one that scanned the QR), and after the payment is completed by the user you should be all set!
+The skipLandingPage flag will send a push directly to the customer (the one that scanned the QR code), and after the payment is completed by the user you should be all set!

 ## Questions?